Du gamla, du fria: Status

 Similarly to the national anthems of Finland and the United Kingdom, Du gamla, du fria is not defined in Sweden's constitutional Basic Laws, nor has it been formally recognised by other legislation, unlike Sweden's flag and coat of arms.
 Despite this, the song enjoys universal recognition, and is used at official events such as state visits and the Opening of the Riksdag, at sporting events, and at the Nobel Prize Award Ceremony.

 The song gained status as the national anthem from the late 19th century, becoming predominant in 1893 after King Oscar II stood up in acknowledgement of the song at a dinner at Lund University.
 In 1938, Sveriges Radio, the national public radio broadcasting service, began playing it at the conclusion of its daily programming, gaining it further recognition.
 By the end of the 1930s, the song's status had effectively been established.

 The song's status has been the subject of multiple motions in the Riksdag.
 In 1986, a motion proposed granting the song legal recognition, but it was not passed.
 Further motions from MPs of various political parties in 2000, 2007, 2019 and 2024 have also sought official status for the anthem.
-However, none of these proposals have never been accepted by the Riksdag.
+However, none of these proposals have ever been accepted by the Riksdag.

 In 2000, a Riksdag committee concluded that, as Du gamla, du fria had already become de facto the national anthem, formal recognition was unnecessary.
 The committee argued that no official confirmation was required, as the anthem's status was already entrenched in Swedish society.